Considerations Before Buying New Construction

 The Reason for Buying the Home

-What you plan on doing with the home will change many of the decisions you make.
-If you were buying an investment property to rent out, you might worry less about the condition than if you were buying a home to live in.
+What you plan on doing with the home will change many of your decisions.
+If you were buying an investment property to rent out, you might worry less about the condition than buying a home.
 The purpose you intend for the property will also help you decide on the type of home you are looking for.

 Buying New Construction Homes